 As we mentioned, Binance has become much more than simply a crypto exchange.

 Binance has built a vast ecosystem of products and services to make it easier and more accessible for people in multiple jurisdictions to participate in the blockchain industry.

 The ‘Binance ecosystem’, which includes all of their various trading products, is how most people refer to the company as a whole.

 We’re going to be exploring each part of the Binance ecosystem in detail below, so as you read on try to think about how each product Binance offers makes up the bigger picture.

 But first, let’s take a look at the main man behind the Binance…

 Changpeng Zhao (CZ)

-The timing of the ICO, which occurred in June of 2017 at the beginning of the bull market was combined with Binance starting in the world’s largest market, China.
+The timing of the ICO, which occurred in June of 2017 at the beginning of the last bull market, was combined with Binance starting in the world’s then-largest cryptocurrency market, China.